SilverbackOssi/LongTail-Strategy/Modules/ControlInterface/GridHandler/info.md

-This worker module handle placing and moving grid nodes
+This worker module handles placing and moving grid nodes

+- PlaceGridNodes
--
+   - **PlaceContinuationNode** -
+   - **PlaceRecoveryNode** - Places a recovery stop on a reference ticket.